-All of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with divorce, separation and other family problems in an amicable manner in accordance with a code of conduct.
+All of our team are members of Resolution which is a national organisation of family lawyers committed to dealing with family matters in an amicable manner.
 The ‘Good Divorce Week’ organised by Resolution raises important awareness to separating couples on how to reduce conflict during the separation process to aim for a ‘good’ divorce.

 Our team will give you the support and advice you need.
 To make the decisions which are right for you, you need to fully understand your options.
 We will explain your options to you and answer any questions you may have.
 You can speak with one of our solicitors in an initial fixed fee meeting to allow our team to really understand your concerns and priorities.
 In this meeting we will explain the divorce process and your expected timeline.
 To arrange a meeting, or find out more about how we can support you through a divorce or separation, please contact one of our team.
 Gain peace of mind and understand your options.10 things to consider